System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 12.7 Shedding load when things back up

-The DSP timeouts adapt the same way.
-A worker checks p95 response time per DSP every 60 seconds and rebalances: DSPs averaging under 30ms get a 55ms timeout, ones over 50ms get 35ms.
-Slow DSPs that can't keep up get pushed out of the top-5 naturally as their win rate decays.
+DSP timeouts adapt the same way.
+A worker checks p95 response time per DSP every 60 seconds: DSPs averaging <30ms get a 55ms budget, ones over 50ms get 35ms.
+Slow DSPs drop out of the top-5 naturally as their win rate decays.

 13. Deployment